SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/Mathematics/segmented_sieve.md

 ## <p align="center"><b>Observations </b></p>

-1. Task to find all the prime numbers between L and U, where L and U are less than or equal to 10^12 and U-L <= 10^6
+The task is to find all the prime numbers between L and U, where L and U are less than or equal to 10^12 and U-L <= 10^6.
-    * f
+**The steps are as follow**:

+Simply we have to use the simple sieve algorithm twice in a way, that no range overflows.

+1. Find all the prime number from 1 to √U using simple sieve algorithm and store the answers into an array let's say firstSieve[].

+2. Now, cross or mark 'false' all the numbers from L to U if it is multiple of firstSieve[] array element.

+3. Create an array of size U - L + 1

 &nbsp;

 > ## **Algorithm steps**